ninest/Shots/README.md

   - [x] Show ~~one~~ cards behind the current card
   - [ ] Make cards wave as they are moving (similar to real cards)
   - [x] Animation when user drops card but not on target (animation of card going back)
+- [x] Show how many cards the players have gone through
+- [x] Allow users to shuffle deck midgame
 - [ ] Timer to show players how long they've been playing
-- [x] Show how many cards the players have gone through
-- [ ] Allow users to shuffle deck midgame

 </details>